 · Serve as a time and place to hear from a variety of groups and individuals

-As a community, all students and faculty attend Chapel, which is held in the local United Methodist Church.
+As a community, all students and faculty attend Chapel.
 During this time, we hear messages of hope, challenge, inspiration, and reflection.
 Chapel speakers are chosen to reflect Pennington’s diversity, and may be drawn from the student body, faculty, or the wider Pennington family.
-Music is also an important part of the Chapel Program.
-In any given week we might hear the chorus sing or the jazz ensemble play a piece.
-At other times we are all invited to sing together.
-Music is carefully chosen to support the inclusive mission of the Chapel program.
-Our Director of Music is Mr. Bill Alford.
+Music is also an important part of the Chapel Program, and is carefully chosen to support the inclusive mission of the Chapel program.

 Many students present at Chapel throughout the year.
-Their messages and presentations may reflect the exciting experiences in which they have taken part.
-For example, participants in Pennington’s annual trips to Haiti and Kentucky share their thoughts about the time spent in service over spring break.
-Or, we may have the opportunity to hear what it is like to live in a family of elected officials, discussing campaigning and important political issues.
+Their messages and presentations may reflect experiences in which they have taken part.
 Chapel is our opportunity to hear about many of the wonderful things our students accomplish and believe in.

 Pennington faculty and administrators are also important contributors to our Chapel program.
 Teachers share meaningful stories from their lives, connecting with students in ways that are not possible within traditional classroom walls.
-Whether it’s a lesson on perseverance, a story about a long-lasting friendship, or a harrowing account of studying abroad, faculty chapels are a favorite feature of spiritual life at The Pennington School.
+Faculty-led chapels are a favorite feature of spiritual life at The Pennington School.

 Guest speaker program

-About once a month, an outside speaker is invited to present in Chapel as a guest of our community.
-Ms. Amelia Becker, chair of the Religion department, is responsible for the speaker program which includes the Crane Lecture Series.
-The speaker program is a dynamic feature of our Chapel program.
+About once a month, an outside speaker is invited to present in Chapel as a guest of our community, and this is a dynamic feature of our Chapel program.
 It is designed to offer unique and valuable opportunities for students and faculty to experience powerful, engaging, and well-respected leaders from around the country and the world.
 In recent years, speakers have included Dr. Cornel West, Dr. Luke Powery, and Rabbi Niles Goldstein, just to name a few.